 Enjoy a self-guided odyssey through the Deep South, and a taste of genuine Southern hospitality, as you explore the unique cultural landscape and often sobering history that crafted America’s musical legacy.

-You’ll learn the leading figures behind the American Civil Rights Movement in Atlanta and Birmingham, their stories and tragedies.
-You’ll travel back to a refined, romantic era with a memorable riverboat dinner cruise along Old Man Mississippi in New Orleans.
-And you’ll compare the lavish lifestyles of the inhabitants with the hardships of their slaves at well-preserved plantations.
+You’ll learn about the leading figures behind the American Civil Rights Movement in Atlanta and Birmingham, their stories and tragedies.
+You’ll travel on a riverboat dinner cruise along Old Man Mississippi in New Orleans.
+And you’ll see how the lavish lifestyles of the inhabitants compared with the hardships of enslaved workers at the plantations.

 Just a few of the many highlights on this tour include the elegant French Quarter and Garden District of New Orleans, and visits to Elvis Presley’s birthplace in Tupelo and his mansion, Graceland.
 You can stop at the crossroads where the legendary Blues guitarist Robert Johnson is said to have made his infamous deal with the devil, or the Sun Studio in Memphis, through whose doors many of the greatest names in music have walked.